Mapado 2: Back to the Island: Production

-Mapado 2 was filmed in Yeonggwang and Suncheon, Jeollanam-do.
+Mapado 2 was filmed in Yeonggwang and Suncheon, South Jeolla Province.

 Release

 Mapado 2 was released in South Korea on 18 January 2007, and topped the box office on its opening weekend with 508,590 admissions.
 The film went on to receive a total of 1,560,297 admissions, with a gross (as of 25 February 2007) of $8,730,037.

 In June 2007, Mapado 2 was screened in the Panorama section of the Shanghai International Film Festival.

 Reception

 Kim Tae-jong of The Korea Times stated that, "Overall, the film may not have the cutting-edge humor or well-developed story of the original, but its old fashioned jokes still work.
 The cast knows how to produce laughter with the minimum of ingredients."